 - Overbites, reverse bites, cross bites and underbites

 Orthodontic Treatment for Kids

-The Australian Society of Orthodontists indicates that the majority of orthodontic problems are apparent by the time a child is seven years of age.
+The Australian Society of Orthodontists indicates that the majority of orthodontic problems are apparent before a child enters their teens.
 Early treatment can prevent the development of more serious problems and can make treatment less complicated.